 Martu people preserve bilby population with traditional knowledge

-ACROSS THE BIRRILIBURU landscape in remote Western Australia, the Martu people are using their knowledge as traditional owners to conserve the greater bilby (Macrotis lagotis) population, which has recently dwindled to just 10,000.
+ACROSS THE BIRRILIBURU landscape in remote Western Australia, the Martu people are using their knowledge as traditional owners to conserve the greater bilby (Macrotis lagotis) population, which continues to decline.

 Aerial shot of the Birriliburu landscape, the traditional lands of the Martu people, which was recently hit by wildfire.
 (Photo credit: Annette Ruzicka)

 The Martu people were some of the last Indigenous people to make contact with colonised Australia.
-Hidden by the arid northern deserts of Western Australia, Martu people didn’t meet western society until the 1950s and 1960s.
-In 2002, the Martu people were granted Native Title for over 13.6 million hectares of land, spanning from the Great Sandy Desert in the north to Wiluna in the south.
+Hidden by the arid central deserts of Western Australia, most Martu people didn’t meet western society until the 1950s and 1960s.
+In 2008, the Martu people were granted Native Title for over 6.6 million hectares of land, spanning from the Little Sandy Desert in the north to Wiluna in the south.

 Birriliburu Aboriginal rangers and Bush Heritage scientists work together on conservation efforts.
 (Photo credit: Annette Ruzicka)

 Even after contact, no pastoral leases were established over the area, and development has been limited.
 As a result, the area is one of Australia’s last havens for both relatively unaltered Aboriginal traditions and threatened desert species, including the mulgara and marsupial mole, and greater bilby.

 Since 2013, the Martu people have managed the Birriliburu Indigenous Protected Area, a 6.6 million hectare site in partnership with Bush Heritage Australia.
 The area encompasses three bio-geographic regions; the Little Sandy Desert, the Gibson Desert and the Gascoyne.

 Ranger Zareth performs ‘right way’ fire through a controlled burn.
 (Photo credit: Annette Ruzicka)